Electric driving: these measures coming your way

 Introduction of heavy goods vehicle charge

 The Netherlands will get a heavy goods vehicle charge in 2026 to encourage clean transport.
-For trucks that way weigh over 3,500 kilograms, you will then pay an average of 14.9 cents per kilometre for every kilometre you drive by truck on motorways and some main provincial and municipal roads (N roads).
+For trucks that weigh over 3,500 kilograms, you will then pay an average of 14.9 euro cents per kilometre for every kilometre you drive by truck on motorways and some main provincial and municipal roads (N roads).

 Subsidies and tax schemes

 The government provides subsidies for green transport.
 Consider, for example, the Subsidy Scheme for Emission-Free Company Cars (SEBA, in Dutch).
 This gives you a maximum discount of €5,000 on an emission-free company car.
-Do you want to make use of subsidies?
-Then switch to an electric car as soon as possible.
-The government is phasing out some subsidies and tax schemes over the next few years.
-The sooner you switch, the longer you will benefit.
+2024 is the last year you can apply for SEBA.